CogBrainHealthLab/VertexWiseR/README.md

 ```
 #### Smoothing the surface data

 VertexWiseR gives the option to smooth the surface data with a desiredfull width at half maximum (FWHM) value.
-It can also optionally directly be done as an option for vertex_analysis() which will be discussed below.
+It can also optionally directly be done as an option for RFT_vertex_analysis() which will be discussed below.
 Here, we smooth it before the analysis at 10 mm:

 ``` r
 SPRENG_CTv = smooth_surf(SPRENG_CTv, 10)